The Music Box Continues My Bond with the Pianola (Player Piano)

 Scott Joplin (1868-1917) was an American composer and pianist, known as the “King of Ragtime.”
 His works primarily focused on the Ragtime genre, which combined the formal structure of European classical music with the rhythms of African American music.
 This style became incredibly popular in the U.S. from the late 19th to early 20th century.
 His famous pieces include The Entertainer, Maple Leaf Rag, and others.

-The Beginning of a Passion for Music
+The Beginning of My Passion for Music

 As a child I listened to a lot of music (that never changed).